jplusplus/pltv-jeudinfluences/README.md

 ## Development

-This part of the manuel explains how to install this project from the development branch and **is not suitable for production**.
+This part of the manuel explains how to install this project from the master branch and **is not suitable for production**.

 ### Requirements